 Ward 2 and 6 City Councillor Doug Whillans has a proud family tradition of serving the residents of Brampton.
 His parents, the late Ken and Edna Whillans, were dedicated to their community since moving to Brampton in 1958.
-Doug shares this same sense of commitment to the Brampton community - he is committed to addressing the issues and advocating for what is important to the residents of Brampton.
+Doug shares this same sense of commitment to the public - he is committed to addressing the issues and advocating for what is important to the residents of Brampton.

-As the past chair of the Brampton Clean City Committee, Doug continued his passion for preserving the natural environment and protecting it.
+Doug’s father the late Mayor Ken Whillans and his mother the late Edna Whillans were strong supporters of the Peel Memorial Hospital and Doug continues that commitment as the Council representation for two fundraising initiatives to raise funds for the Peel Memorial Centre for Integrated Health and Wellness – The Brampton Council Golf Tournament and the William Osler Health Foundation Ski Day.
+As the past Chair of the Brampton Clean City Committee and now as a Member of Council, Doug continues his passion for preserving the natural environment and protecting it.
 Brampton has some of the most beautiful parks and naturalized green spaces in Ontario and Doug is committed to maintaining these natural assets for future generations to enjoy.

-Doug is committed to providing facilities access to recreational programs important to health and wellbeing of our community.
+Doug is committed to providing facilities and access to recreational programs important to the health and wellbeing of our community.
 He is a strong advocate for ensuring these important community amenities are available to all residents and age groups.
 Doug values the opportunities that living in Brampton have provided and he firmly believes in contributing back to our community.